Rachna Banerjee: Acting career (1993–2017)

 Sukhen Das chose Banerjee for the female lead in his directorial venture Dan Pratidan (1993).
 He changed her name to Rachana (which Das found in 'Rabindra Rachanabali').
 Rachana has done around 45 Oriya movies to date.
 She appeared alongside Amitabh Bachchan in the film Sooryavansham, one of the cult movies of its era.

 Hosting Didi No. 1

-Apart from acting, Banerjee is also hosting the Bengali non-fiction TV show, Didi No. 1, which is aired on Zee Bangla on weekdays.
-On 5 April 2013 a fire broke out in the studio of Didi No. 1 at Tollygunge, and she fainted following a panic attack and was rushed to a city hospital (Aurobindo Seva Sadan).
+Apart from acting, Banerjee also hosted the Bengali non-fiction TV show Didi No. 1 which airs on Zee Bangla on weekdays.
+On 5 April 2013 a fire broke out in the studio of Didi No. 1 at Tollygunge, and she fainted following a panic attack and was rushed to a city hospital.
+On 25 June 2026, she has been replaced by Swastika Mukherjee in the TV show.

 Personal life

 Rachna Banerjee married her co-star Sidhant Mohapatra and divorced him in 2004.
 She married Probal Basu in 2007 and separated from him in 2016.
 They have a son.